vaffer94/vaffer94/README.md

 ### Hi there, I'm Vania 👋

-- 🔭 I’m currently working and learning about how to create amazing games
+- 🔭 I’m currently learning about how to create amazing games
 - 👯 I’m looking to collaborate on projects that provide the "wow effect" to the user
 - 💬 Ask me about VR and AR, we will became best friends!